 There are several factors that may be contributing to this.
 Pipe P4 is sloped upward which increases the settling velocity and decreases the velocity ratio of concern.
-Also, the model has the pipes all 10-inch diameter.
+Also, all pipes in the model have a 10 inch diameter.
 However, the main pipes P1 and P2 are carrying much more flow than the others so the pressure drop in these is greater.
-This can be reduced by increasing the size.
+This could be reduced by increasing the size.
 The size cannot be increased too much because this would reduce the velocity ratio below the 1.2 minimum.

 Step 9.
-Increase the Pipe Diameter and Rerun the Model
+Increase the Pipe Diameter and Re-run the Model